irmen/Pyro4/docs/source/tutorials.rst

     For security reasons, Pyro runs stuff on localhost by default.
     If you want to access things from different machines, you'll have to tell Pyro to do that explicitly.
-    At the end is a small paragraph :ref:`not-localhost` that tells you how you can run the various components on different machines.
+    At the end is a small section :ref:`not-localhost` that tells you how you can run the various components on different machines.

 .. note::